DJ.Studio features a flexible interface for controlling the effects, including a mastering section - both of which have VST compatibility.

 Click on an effect parameter to change its setting.
 These can also be automated in the timeline.

-You can also add VST plugins to the effect section via the + ADD VST button.
+You can also add VST plugins to the effect section via 'VST' option in Categories.

 Find out more about the DJ.Studio's VST integration here - VSTs in DJ.Studio User Manual